fosterrath-mila/ift6759/projects/project1/evaluation.md

 Finally, note that your model should in no circumstances produce Not-A-Number (NaN) values as output.
 The evaluation will throw an error if it does, and you will be penalized.
 If the groundtruth contains a NaN value for a target GHI, we will ignore its impact on our end.
-We will also only focus on daytime sequences, and ignore nighttime predictions.
+We will also only focus on daytime sequences and thus ignore nighttime predictions.